La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Operational processes (production, distribution)

-• IT systems and data management
+• Computer systems and data management

 • Human resources (employment contracts, key skills)